IntelRealSense/librealsense/wrappers/android/examples/java_example/readme.md

 >    <meta-data android:name="android.hardware.usb.action.USB_DEVICE_ATTACHED" android:resource="@xml/usb_filter" />

 ## Example Code
-Lets look at the only source code file in this example, the [MainActivity](app/src/main/java/com/example/realsense_java_example/MainActivity.java).
+Let's look at the only source code file in this example, the [MainActivity](app/src/main/java/com/example/realsense_java_example/MainActivity.java).

 > **Note:** Since the SDK is holding-on to native hardware resources, it is critical to make sure you deterministically call `close` on objects, especially those derived from `Frame`.
 Without releasing resources explicitly the Garbage Collector will not keep-up with new frames being allocated.
 Take advantage of `try(){}` whenever you work with frames.

 ### On Create
-RsContext.init must be called once in the application's lifetime before any interaction with physical RealSense devices.
+`RsContext.init` must be called once in the application's lifetime before any interaction with physical RealSense devices.
 For multi activities applications use the application context instead of the activity context.
 >```java
 >    RsContext.init(getApplicationContext());
 >```

-Register to notifications regarding RealSense devices attach/detach events via the DeviceListener.
+Register to notifications regarding RealSense devices attach/detach events via the `DeviceListener`.
 In this example we start the streaming thread once a device is detected.
 >```java
 >    mRsContext = new RsContext();